-Early Miocene subduction beneath the Carpathian arc and the subsequent gentle continental collision transported cold and dense lithospheric material into the hotter mantle.
-The cold (blue to dark green) region seen at depths of 40 km to 220 km (Fig. 4b-d) can be interpreted as the earlier evolutionary stages of the lithospheric slab.
-The slab is almost invisible at shallow depth in the model of the present temperature (see relevant slices in Fig. 2 and Fig. 4a).
-Since active subduction of the lithospheric slab in the region ended in Late Miocene time and earlier rates of convergence were low before it, we argue that the cold slab, descending slowly at these depths, has been warmed up, and its thermal shape has faded due to heat diffusion.
+Late Miocene time and earlier rates of convergence were low before it, we argue that the cold slab, descending slowly at these depths, has been warmed up, and its thermal shape has faded due to heat diffusion.
 Thermal conduction in the shallow Earth (where viscosity is high) plays a significant part in heat transfer compared to thermal convection.
 The deeper we look in the region, the larger are the effects of thermal advection compared to conduction: the lithosphere has moved upwards to the place where it had been in Miocene times.
-Below 280 km depth the thermal shape of the slab is clearly visible at the slices of the restored temperature model (Fig. 2 and 4a), but it is nearly invisible at the slices of the restored temperature model (Fig. 2b-d), because the slab did not reach these depths in Miocene times.
+Below 230 km depth the thermal roots of the cold slab are clearly visible in the present temperature model (Figs. 2, 4, and 5a), but they are almost invisible in Fig. 5b-d and in Fig. 6 of the models of the assimilated temperature, because the slab did not reach these depths in Miocene times.